-This year, more than 100 kids are riding in the Courage Classic, including former and current patients, along with their siblings, family and friends.
+This year, more than 100 kids will be riding in Courage Classic, including former and current patients, along with their siblings, family and friends.
 Almost half of Team Madelyn is made up of children.
 We are so inspired to see kids helping other kids, as future generations learn what it means to give back and be a part of a larger community.

-“If we can continue to have lots of kids do just a little, we can really make a big difference and even save lives,” said 8-year-old Jayce.
-Jayce is the youngest cyclist on Team Madelyn that is set to ride in the 2017 Courage Classic benefiting Children’s Hospital Colorado.
+“If we can continue to have lots of kids do just a little, we can really make a big difference and even save lives,” said 8-year-old Jayce Ballah, the youngest rider on Team Madelyn that rode in the 2017 Courage Classic.

 “I'm not sure there's anything more inspiring than watching an incredible group of kids fundraise, train and ride for other kids at Children's Colorado,” said Krystal Ballah, Jayce’s mom.